Tag: media ethics

 First Amendment is no refuge for Clippers owner’s remarks

-Editor's note: This is an opinion article from William H. Freivogel, publisher of the Gateway Journalism Review.
-Whether viewed from a legal, moral or ethical vantage point, the lifetime ban that NBA commissioner Adam Silver imposed on racist Los Angeles Clippers owner Donald Sterling was just and correct.
-After Silver announced the punishment, the Twittersphere exploded … [Read more...] about First Amendment is no refuge for Clippers owner’s remarks
+By WILLIAM H. FREIVOGEL / Whether viewed from a legal, moral or ethical vantage point, the lifetime ban that NBA commissioner Adam Silver imposed on racist Los Angeles Clippers owner Donald Sterling was just and correct.
+After Silver announced the punishment, the Twittersphere exploded with claims that the NBA had violated Sterling’s First Amendment right to free speech.
+The problem with that argument is the first word of the First Amendment: Congress.

 Embattled L.A.
 Clippers owner has a right to privacy, too